May-Jun 2024 • Silver Icing

 A Shared System Teams Could Actually Use

-Components followed consistent interaction patterns and states (error, success, loading, disabled), reducing ad-hoc decisions and rework.
+Components followed consistent interaction patterns and states (error, success, loading, disabled), reducing ad-hoc decisions, rework, and implementation ambiguity.

 The system became a shared language for designers, developers, and stakeholders, helping teams move faster and stay consistent.